 Fortunately, the boy’s reaction wasn’t serious, but for someone else, that error could have triggered anaphylaxis.
 Still, what’s different now from years gone by was the level of follow-up.
 B&B Hospitality Group has a director of environmental health, whose job includes allergy and celiac training, with reminders and annual refreshers, as well as investigation of any incidents.
 She conducted the internal review of the mistake with the Wells family, meeting with the entire La Sirena team about it.

-A ‘Duty of Care’
+Restaurants ‘Duty of Care’ with Allergies

 Many front of house staff take such conditions seriously, too.
 Cecilia Fischer has worked as a waitress at Tarry Lodge, just north of New York City, for eight years.
 She receives bi-annual allergy training and knows to inform management and the chef about any dietary restrictions and to create a special order ticket.
 She sees accommodations as a key part of her job.
 “If someone tells me they’re extremely allergic to shellfish, it’s my responsibility to do the right thing by them.”

-An Allergic Diner’s
+An Allergic Diner’s Own Role

 Clearly the restaurant business still has a ways to go, however change is happening.
 With good “food flow” procedures in place, chefs and restaurant staff are increasingly able to handle allergy-friendly meals, but this does require the help of the customer.
 “It’s 50-50,” says Schaefer.
 “The guest has 50 percent of the responsibility, making sure they give the chefs all the information possible.”